Lanser0614/TelegramNotification/README.md

 create new bot from botFather.
 Create new telegram chanel and add bot as administrator Add to env file where written  TELEGRAM_CHAT_ID your telegram chanel id (and when you add your chanel id add fron your id -100 for example your chanel id is 12346798 and you should write like -10012346798).
-And all logical opiration written in clas ToTelegram.
+And all logical opiration written in class ToTelegram.

 ENJOY !!!